gustavcaves/gustavcaves.github.io/_pages/about.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/Screenshot_97.png){: .align-center}

 I'm a Programmer Python with Django.
-Passionate about minimalism, I love to record my activities and see my progress in anything I propose, I am a programmer with and other web development technologiesm, I try to transmit that knowledge on my blog, I do it from My experience in using whatever I publish.
+Passionate about minimalism, I love to record my activities and see my progress in anything I propose, I am a programmer with and other web development technologies, I try to transmit that knowledge on my blog, I do it from My experience in using whatever I publish.

 I'm using Jekyll now, because it is so cool to edit in VS Code, so powerful and work with github, coming soon I hope deploy this to AWS with my own domain gustavcaves.com